We have compiled a list of the 4 best credit cards for fair credit.

 Disadvantages

-With the Tesco Bank Foundation Credit Card, you can build your credit score and take advantage of Tesco's rewards programme.
-With this rewards card, you can earn extra Clubcard points for shopping using your Foundation Credit Card.
+With the Tesco Bank Foundation Credit Card, you can build your credit score and take advantage of Tesco's rewards programme at the same time.
+With this rewards card, you can earn extra Clubcard points for shopping with the card.

 Minimum £250